Not to be confused with Beach Kiss, though often times it's much more literal.

 - In one of the I, Robot stories, Powell and Donovan do that after an interstellar travel a half mad AI sent them on.

-- At the end of The Magic School Bus's field trip around the solar system, one of the kids is doing this when the bus returns to Earth.
+- At the end of The Magic School Bus the field trip around the solar system, one of the kids is doing this when the bus returns to Earth.

 - 1066 and All That: The first action William I (1066) undertook in conquering England was lying down on the beach where he landed and swallowing two mouthfuls of sand.